roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Payton's Gift ****** byNonStopFunGuy© I didn't hate her, I found the question amusing.
+I didn't hate her, I found the question amusing.
 "Thirty six."
 Then, almost not wanting to know, I knew I had to return the favor.
 Nothing had "happened" yet, at least.
 "And -- you, how old?"

  I almost winced, not wanting to hear a number that was too low.
 It wasn't.
 "Eighteen," she said proudly, beginning to unfasten my pants.